microsoft/Recognizers-Text/Python/README.md

 ## Getting Started

-Recognizer's are organized into groups and designed to be used in C#, Node.js, and Python to help you build great applications!
+Recognizer's are organized into groups and designed to be used in C#, Node.js, Python and Java to help you build great applications!
 To use the samples clone our GitHub repository using Git.

 ## Cloning and building the Repository